Frequent topics in my work

 One thing I can tell you for sure: I am not the typical psychotherapist and counsellor.

 Warm-hearted by nature, very clear and precise in my thinking – most people know precisely who they are dealing with.
 I also have a good sense of humour (at least I like to think so).
-And I don’t believe that counselling, psychotherapy or coaching should be a strange, distant or somehow unpleasant experience.
-On the contrary, the only way you will be able to understand yourself and solve your problems is through open, motivating and goal-oriented conversations between two people as equals.
+And I don’t believe that counselling should be a strange, distant or somehow unpleasant experience.
+Quite the opposite: you will only be able to understand yourself and solve your problems if you and I have a warm, welcoming relationship at eye level.

 My foundation is person-centred counselling or talking therapy.
-In other words, I work in an empathic, authentic and encouraging way.
-I am not writing this here to score points.
+This means I work in an empathetic, authentic and appreciative way with you to find the good reasons for a behavioural pattern that is not working so well.
 Yes, I have a degree in psychology, qualified as a psychotherapist and am learning all the time to be a skilled counsellor psychologist.
 But none of that makes me an expert for your life.
 Only you are!
 I am the one who helps you unravel your inside knot with a natural flowing conversation to help you achieve the change you wish to see.

 You will not find me to be judgmental.
 In fact, if you have chosen to trust me, I consider that a very special thing.
-I do not intend to harm this unique therapeutic relationship by being judgmental.
+I do not intend to harm this unique therapeutic relationship, because it is only within this framework that we can recover and function.

-But there are a few loose ends that do not all go very well.
+But there are a few loose ends that don’t work well at all.

-You’re not perfect, but you’re enough – and it’s time you start to realise that too.
+You’re not perfect, but you’ve made it this far – and it’s time for you to recognise that.

 Maybe you have considered counselling, but the idea makes you feel uncomfortable.
 To be honest, there is also a bit of fear about how the counsellor may think about you.
 You have the feeling that such a move is rather drastic or exaggerated.